kornia/limbus/limbus/components/definition.md

     This is useful in the next cases:
     - the function signature cannot be obtained
-    - when we want to assing a name for the out pins in the component
+    - when we want to assign a name for the out pins in the component.
+        - This can only be done when the number of outputs is fixed.
     - when we want to force a typing to the output arguments
+        - note that the typings must be compatible with the original ones.

     E.g. defining the entire signature:
     ```yml